maximevaillancourt/maximevaillancourt.github.io/_posts/2021-01-04-canon-6d-webcam-debian.md

 title: Using a Canon DSLR as a webcam with Debian/Ubuntu
 layout: post
 slug: "canon-dslr-webcam-debian-ubuntu"
-excerpt: No EOS Utility on Linux?
+excerpt: No EOS Webcam Utility on Linux?
 No problem!
 ---

 The following was tested with a Canon EOS 6D and a ThinkPad X220 running Debian 10 Buster on Linux Kernel 4.19.0-9-amd64.
 Your mileage may vary depending on your particular configuration, but I expect this to work on a wide range of Canon DSLRs and other Linux distributions.